What does it mean to Serve as a member of Council?

 The nomination and election processes are described in Section 6 of the Engineers Nova Scotia Bylaws.

-The Nominating Committee, a subset of Council, will review all applications received by the application deadline in mid-May, and recommend a list of eligible candidates to be on the Election Ballot to Council for approval by 30 May annually.
+The Nominating Committee, a subset of Council, will review all applications received by the application deadline, and recommend a list of eligible candidates to be on the Election Ballot to Council for approval by 30 May annually.

 Any interested registrant who does not submit an application by the deadline or is not recommended by the Nominating Committee may still be added to the Election Ballot provided they meet the conditions in Section 6(2)(b) of the Bylaws and submit acceptable nomination papers to the CEO & Registrar by July 10 annually.